When you want to play outside with your children, you have dozens of parks to choose from around the Champaign-Urbana area

 109 S. Lake of the Woods Road

-Owned and operated by the Champaign County Forest Preserve District, the playground (off the entrance on Lake of the Woods Road), botanical gardens (off the entrance on Route 47), fishing spots, sledding hills, miles of paved walking/biking paths and tons of green space are the top features.
+Owned and operated by the Champaign County Forest Preserve District, Lake of the Woods features a playground (off the entrance on Lake of the Woods Road), botanical gardens (off the entrance on Route 47), fishing spots, sledding hills, miles of paved walking/biking paths and tons of green space.
 Lake of the Woods is a popular Champaign-Urbana “nature escape” for all these reasons and more.

 More Parks with Playgrounds in Mahomet

 - 13 Acres Park, 302 W. Dunbar St.

 - Brent Johnson Park, 1202 E. Oak Valley Road

 - Bridle Leash Park, 906 W. Dianne Lane

 - Brooks Warfel Park, 405 E. Dunbar

 There are lots of great parks just a short drive from Champaign-Urbana.
 Here’s a round-up of some you might want to visit next time you go for a drive.

 - Tolono West Side Park, 408 W. Holden St., Tolono